Chrisdbeloved1/Grazac-Chall-1/readme.md

 ### What I learned

 I'm really oppurtuned to know a lots of new html and css properties during my period writing this project, and i hope to be best at it.
-I was able to know more flexbox properties whereas some sematics on html also for example:
+I was able to know more flexbox  and how to use it in responsiveness properties whereas some sematics on html also for example:

 html
 <section>Some HTML code I'm proud of</section>